 - Perhaps the biggest tip for Oslo (and Norway in general) at any time of year, but especially in the winter, spring, or fall, is that the weather can be very fickle.
 It’s best to wear solid, comfortable shoes that are somewhat water-resistant, pack layers such as long-sleeved shirts or sweaters, and have a rain jacket with you that’s easy to take on and off if the weather changes.
 Umbrellas can be bulky and hazardous if it gets windy, so something with a good hood is usually better.

 - You won’t see the Northern Lights or any polar bears in the Norway capital -you need to go much further north for both.

 - Oslo is a really bike friendly city.
-Rent a bike for a day and get around the city faster, meaning even more sightseeing in Oslo!
+Take this brilliant Oslo urban treasures by bike tour and get around the city faster, meaning even more sightseeing in Oslo!

 - Oslo has a fantastic public transit system, a network of trams, buses, metros, and even ferries, all connected on the same ticket!
 If you’re only in town for a short time, it may be worth getting the 24 hour Oslo Pass, which includes unlimited public transit in zone 1 and admission to Oslo’s museums.